zhihao1998/ChamaleoNet/Readme.md

 5. Send some packets to the interface.

-## Current developing status
-- Multithread and Circular Buffer work
-- TCP SYN packet buffering works

 ## TODO
-- send packet (save the raw packet rather than just payload, trading space for time)
 - handle more response packets before the flow rules being installed
 - different timeout (more circular buffer)
 - handle the host that is alive but blocked by firewall
-- not rely on header check instead check if the flow is already in the table
+- not rely on header check instead check if the flow is already in the table, TCP/UDP work, except **ICMP**
-- internal IP check

 ## Add virtual interface